-Lab 8 - Handling files Part 2
+Lab 8 Handling text files part 2

 Input and output redirection